JvanKatwijk/swradio-8/README.md

   qmake qt-dab.pro
   make
   ```
+Alternatively, you could use the "cmake" route.
+The file CMakeLists.txt-qt5 can be used for qt-5,
+the file CMakeLists.txt-qt4 is merely used for the construction of the appImage.
+The configurations here include the three mentioned "fast" devices.

 -------------------------------------------------------------------------
 Windows
 -------------------------------------------------------------------------

-The releases section *of the qt-dab repository* contains a zip file with executables, among which
+The releases section of the *qt-dab repository* contains a zip file with executables, among which
 an executable of swradio-8 and the required dll's.
 Note that the library for SDRplay support is not
 included, one has to obtain that from SDRplay.com